Winrock and Kasetsart

 The program’s inaugural research team involved two Kasetsart professors.
 They joined colleagues from other institutions to investigate how the rural poor in Thailand and Vietnam can be compensated for protecting environmental services needed by urban residents, such as clean drinking water from forest watersheds.
 These payments for forest environmental services (PFES) can provide a sustainable livelihood for rural communities while protecting sensitive forest watersheds.
 The Kasetsart University researchers were Dr. Penporn Janekarnkij and Dr. Prapinwadee Sirisupluxana, from the Department of Agriculture and Resource Economics.

 Kasetsart was also deeply involved in the development of a university-level climate change curriculum spearheaded by the USAID-funded Lowering Emissions in Asia’s Forests (LEAF) project (2011-2016).
 Kasetsart, along with two other Thai universities, was engaged in each stage of the process: assessing training needs, outlining the curriculum modules, developing curriculum materials, training the professors, and testing and revising the curriculum before rolling it out for further implementation.
-Kasetsart participated in multiple curriculum development events and, along with the other universities, led the process of curriculum development, expanding it to other Thai universities.
+Kasetsart participated in multiple curriculum development events and, along with the other universities, led the process of curriculum development, expanding it to other universities in Thailand.